| Title: | Statistical Power Simulation for Testing the Rasch Model |

 Kubinger, K. D., Rasch, D., & Yanagida, T. (2011).
 A new approach for testing the Rasch model.
 Educational Research and Evaluation, 17, 321-333.

-This function simulates data according to the Rasch model based on user-specified item and person parameters.
+This function simulates data according to the Rasch model based on user-specified item and person parameters and an optionally specified test booklet design.

 persons |